grackle-project/grackle/doc/source/Parameters.rst

    Flag to enable a UV background.
 If enabled, the cooling table to be used must be specified with the :c:data:`grackle_data_file` parameter.
+   When metal chemistry is enabled (``metal_chemistry`` > 0), the
+   photo-ionization rates of C and O and the photo-dissociation rate of CO are also read from the UV background table (datasets ``kphCI``, ``kphOI`` and ``kdissCO``); if the table does not contain them, these rates are set to zero and a warning is printed.
+With :c:data:`self_shielding_method` > 0 the O I rate is attenuated by the same factor as H I (both are driven by photons above the Lyman limit), while the C I and CO rates remain optically thin.
    Default: 0.

 .. c:var:: float UVbackground_redshift_on